lightdash/lightdash/docs/docs/best-practice/planning-your-dashboard.md

 ---
 sidebar_position: 2
-sidebar_label: Planning your dashboard: the Who, What and How of dashboard building.
+sidebar_label: Planning your dashboard -  the Who, What and How of dashboard building.
 ---

 # Planning your dashboard: the Who, What and How of building great dashboards.